onecompiler/tutorials/java/more/multi-threading.md

 ### check output [here](https://onecompiler.com/java/3w4cfmnux)

 ## 2. Implementing to a Runnable Interface
-* We will create a that implements the `java.lang.Runnable` interface
+* We will create a class that implements the `java.lang.Runnable` interface

 ### Example